Krithiv-7/Murder-Mystery-Bot-main/help-advanced.md

 - `!whisper <player>`: Create a private channel between you and the specified player (day only).
 - `!leave`: Leave the game.

+## Member (Advanced Help)
+- Arguments in <> are required; [] are optional.

+- `!help` — permission: `member.help`
+	- Views a list of all simple commands.

+- `!advancedHelp [category]` — permission: `member.help`
+	- Views a list of all commands.
+Optionally filter by category.

+- `!join` — permission: `member.join`
+	- Joins a game.
+Depending on server configuration, this command may only be usable in the join channel.

+- `!spectate [id]` — permission: `member.spectate`
+	- Spectates a game.
+If only one game is running, no ID is required.

+- `!list` — permission: `member.list`
+	- Shows all currently running games and their IDs.

+- `!level [player]` — permission: `member.levels.level`
+	- Shows the player's level.

+- `!objective` — permission: `member.levels.objective`
+	- Shows your current objective progress or gives you a new one.

+- `!stats [player]` — permission: `member.levels.stats`
+	- Shows your or the specified player's stats.

+- `!prefix` — permission: none required
+	- Shows the bot's prefix for this server.

 ## Admin & Moderation
 - `!setup`: Interactive server setup (creates join channel and configures defaults)
 - `!cleanup` (aliases: `!endGames`, `!stopGames`, `!stopAllGames`, `!endAllGames`): End all running games